centreon/centreon-documentation/versioned_docs/version-22.04/installation/introduction.md

 3. [Download Centreon](https://download.centreon.com/)
 4. Finally, you can install the platform.

-To quickly test Centreon from a CentOS / Oracle Linux / RHEL in version 8, you can run the following command as **root**:
+To quickly test Centreon from an AlmaLinux / Oracle Linux / RHEL in version 8, you can run the following command as **root**:

 ```Bash